alien-keric/powershell-reverse-shell/README.md

 # powershell-reverse-shell
-its a simple powershell script took from nishang a usefully for reverse shell most for windows, so as i can't get hard time most to get a reverse shell on windows
+its a simple powershell script took from nishang a usefully for reverse shell most for windows, so as i can't get hard time most to get a reverse shell on windows, you can download nishang with the command below
+command: **sudo apt install nishang**

 # how to run the powershell script and get a reverse shell(usage)